emmanuelsw/notiwind/README.md

 }, 2000) // 2s
 ```

-The first argument is an object containing the data for the `Notification` layout, it important to specify the group where the notificatoins are going to be displayed, the second argument is the timeout.
+The first argument is an object containing the data for the `Notification` element, it's important to specify the group where the notificatoins are going to be displayed, the second argument is the timeout.
 The default timeout is 3 seconds.

 ### Example with differents groups

-You can use `NotificationGroup` component to have different types of notifcations.
-For example, notifcations error messages in top center and generic app notifications in bottom-right corner.
+You can use the `NotificationGroup` component to have different types of notifications.
+For example, notifications error messages in top center and generic app notifications in bottom-right corner.

 ```vue
 <NotificationGroup group="error">